 AMP has entered into agreements for management and agency services ("Service Agreements") with the OMEGA Joint Ventures, MESA, and OMEA.
 Participants in these organizations are all members of AMP.
 The AMP board of trustees has established a joint venture oversight committee that is responsible for reviewing financial information and operating matters related to the OMEGA Joint Ventures.
 Under these Service Agreements, AMP serves as agent and provides planning, construction and financial management, operations, and other professional and technical services.
 AMP is compensated based on an allocation of direct expenses and overhead.
-There was no compensation for these services for the years ended December 31, 2022 and 2021.

 MESA provides engineering, administrative and other services to AMP and its members.
-The expense related to these services for the years ended December 31, 2022 and 2021 was \$11,393,204 and \$13,241,197, respectively.
+The expense related to these services for the years ended December 31, 2024 and 2023 was \$10,980,984 and \$10,815,680, respectively.
 An immaterial amount of these charges from MESA are rebilled to non-consolidated affiliated companies.

-Certain members of AMP are also members of OMEGA: JV2, JV4, and JV6.
-In addition, all of OMEGA JV5 generation is delivered to OMEGA JV5 members.
+Certain members of AMP are also members of OMEGA: JV2, JV4, JV5, and JV6.
 AMP purchases power and fuel on behalf of OMEGA JV5.
-Power and fuel purchases for the years ended December 31, 2022 and 2021 were \$3,502,955 and \$1,817,776, respectively.
+Power and fuel purchases for the years ended December 31, 2024 and 2023 were \$4,973,156 and \$3,684,706, respectively.

-For the years ended December 31, 2022 and 2021, AMP made contributions of \$220,000 and \$220,000 to OMEA respectively.
+For the years ended December 31, 2024 and 2023, AMP made contributions to OMEA \$220,000 and \$220,000 respectively.

-At December 31, 2022, accounts receivable and accounts payable include \$855,871 and \$1,197,521, respectively, of amounts due from/to affiliates.
-At December 31, 2021, accounts receivable and accounts payable include \$545,649 and \$3,465,379, respectively, of amounts due from/to affiliates.
+At December 31, 2024, accounts receivable and accounts payable include \$1,995,351 and \$1,634,938 respectively, of amounts due from/to affiliates.
+At December 31, 2023, accounts receivable and accounts payable include \$3,644,801 and \$4,354,782, respectively, of amounts due from/to affiliates.

 TEA provides various power scheduling and commodity management services to AMP as well as purchases natural gas on behalf of AMP.
-Expenses related to these services were \$212,961,527 for 2022 and \$121,387,856 for 2021, which are recorded in Production expense and Administrative and general expense.
+Expenses related to these services were \$88,161,542 for 2024 and \$83,230,455 for 2023, which are recorded in Production expense and Administrative and general expense.